Professional Game Planning and Design Services

 5. Build for PC (Standalone)

-6. Upload artifacts to S3 or directly to Firebase App Distribution
+6. Upload artifacts to S3 or Firebase App Distribution

-Technical Brief 1–3 days List of platforms, technical constraints, preliminary stack choice
+Technical brief 1–3 days List of platforms, technical constraints, preliminary tech stack

 GDD v1 (MVP scope) 1–2 weeks Description of all MVP mechanics, technical requirements

-Technical Specification 1 week System architecture, database schema (if backend), network model
+Technical design 1 week System architecture, DB schema, network model

-Infrastructure Setup 2–3 days Git + LFS, CI/CD, project template, code conventions
+Infrastructure setup 2–3 days Git + LFS, CI/CD, project template, code style

-Core Loop Prototype 1–2 weeks Playable prototype of core mechanic
+Prototype of key mechanic 1–2 weeks Playable core loop prototype